DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-Reason for outlier detection is, without log transformation there is deviation occurred in the trained dataset.
-Therefore, outlier detection implemented with Interquartile range method as mentioned above.
-Result of the outlier detection shows in the below figure 18,
+The reason for outlier detection is, without log transformation there is deviation occurred in the trained dataset.
+Therefore, outlier detection implemented with the Interquartile range method as mentioned above.
+The result of the outlier detection shows in the below figure 18,
 </p>

 <img style="display:block;text-align:center" src="Result of outlier detection.PNG" alt="Result of outlier detection" >